- This article explains the Brightwork estimation website to vendors.

 The Results of Hidden Prices

-What are the Benefits of Sharing the Software Decisions Analytical Products?
+What are the Benefits of Sharing the Brightwork Estimation Analytical Products?

 The benefits are that your software is shown as the best or one of the best applications in its software category.
 There are several themes that can be utilized in your marketing.
 For instance, we estimate risk, and it is no surprise the that best quality applications are also the lowest risk, something which is most often only viewed by buyers exclusively through the lens of the size of the software vendor.

-Quotations from Software Decisions would be limited.
+Using quotes from Brightwork Estimation should be limited.
 Our intent is to get individuals to actually read the research.
-We also need to guard Software Decisions from being seen as promotional.
+We also need to guard Brightwork Estimation against being seen as promotional.
+We received no funding from any vendor to perform our research.

 Just this graphic can be useful in getting buyers to stop focusing on the software costs.
 The costs above are truly “total.”
 We include the internal as well as the external costs for both implementation and support.
 For details on our TCO method, see the book Enterprise Software TCO: Calculating and Using Total Cost of Ownership for Decision Making.